Myofascial Release Therapy for Back Pain, Better Posture, More - Dr. Axe

 How It Works

-Myofascial release therapy involves applying gentle and sustained pressure applied to connective tissue using the therapist’s hands.
+Myofascial release therapy involves applying gentle and sustained pressure to connective tissue using the therapist’s hands.
 Another way it is described is “low load, long duration stretching.”

 According to the MFR Treatment Centers & Seminars website, “This essential ‘time element’ has to do with the viscous flow and the piezoelectric phenomenon: a low load (gentle pressure) applied slowly will allow a viscoelastic medium (fascia) to elongate.”